 The Charlie Tayler Water Wheel was built in 1893, by a local miner by the same name.
 Story says he lived until 94 because he never kissed girls or took baths.
 He generated power with the wheel to fuel his gold mill for his claim on Ute Creek.
 Bridal Veil Falls thunders down into Clear Creek throughout the spring, summer and fall, before freezing in the winter.

 How to get to Charlie Tayler Water Wheel:

+The Charlie Tayler Water Wheel is located about 40 minutes drive from Denver, requiring a simple 10 minute hike.
 Take I-70 west from Denver to Idaho Springs.
 Take exit 240 in Idaho Springs.
 There is a big parking area behind the historic district, sandwiched between I-70 and downtown.
 Park here and find the paved trail that takes you under I-70 and you can’t miss the waterfall on this short loop.

 2. Maxwell Falls – Evergreen

 Maxwell Falls near the town of Evergreen is a popular day trip from Denver.
 It’s best to come here in the late spring and early summer when the tiered waterfall has the most water flow.
 There are several routes to the falls ranging from 0.8 to 4 miles round trip.
 This hike is a very popular waterfall hike near Denver, so it’s advisable to get started early in the day if you want to enjoy the hike in relative peace.
 Dogs are allowed on the trail, but must be kept leashed.
 Even though the trail is popular, it’s easy to make a wrong turn as several unmarked trails split off from the main one, so pay close attention as you hike.